-- NIST SP 1800-12a: Executive Summary
+- NIST SP 1800-12A: Executive Summary

-- NIST SP 1800-12b: Approach, Architecture, and Security Characteristics – what we built and why (you are here)
+- NIST SP 1800-12B: Approach, Architecture, and Security Characteristics – what we built and why (you are here)

 Depending on your role in your organization, you might use this guide in different ways:

-- example solution built at the NCCoE
+- the example solutions built at the NCCoE

-- benefits of adopting the example solution
+- benefits of adopting the example solutions

-Technology or security program managers who are concerned with how to identify, understand, assess, and mitigate risk will be interested in this part of the guide, NIST SP 1800-12b, which describes what we did and why.
+Technology or security program managers who are concerned with how to identify, understand, assess, and mitigate risk will be interested in this part of the guide, NIST SP 1800-12B, which describes what we did and why.
 The following sections will be of particular interest:

-- Section 3.4.3, Risk, provides a description of the risk analysis we performed
+- Section 3.5.3, Risk, provides a description of the risk analysis we performed

 2.1.
-Typographical Conventions¶
+Typographic Conventions¶

 The following table presents typographic conventions used in this volume.

-references to documents that are not hyperlinks, new terms, and placeholders||For detailed definitions of terms, see the NCCoE Glossary.|
+|Italics||filenames and pathnames, references to documents that are not hyperlinks, new terms, and placeholders||For detailed definitions of terms, see the NCCoE Glossary.|

 |Bold||names of menus, options, command buttons and fields||Choose File > Edit.|